UniMath/agda-unimath/src/species/cauchy-exponentials-species-of-types-in-subuniverses.lagda.md

     ( type-cauchy-exponential-species-subuniverse P Q S X)
 ```

-### The Cauchy exponential of a species of types in a subuniverse
+### The Cauchy exponential of a species of types in subuniverses

 ```agda
 module _